 That’s it guys!
 I loved sharing this podcast (and blog post) with you and hope that this episode helps you to see yourself as an expert in your field.
 Leave comments below if you’d like to add to this conversation!
 I always like hearing from my listeners 🙂

 We know how important it is to set goals for our business.
-Mompreneurs, we know what to do.
+Mompreneurs and mom bloggers, we know what to do.
 We just oftentimes have trouble following through on the “do” part of the equation (myself included!)

 Successful people set goals.